glls/sensors/clients/README.md

 ## TODO

+* [ ] store timestamp from sensor data (actual reading time)
-- [ ] hold sensor data if database/api server is down and send when reconnected
+* [ ] hold sensor data if database/api server is down and send when reconnected